microsoft/pxt-common-packages/libs/base/docs/reference/control/assert.md

 # assert

-Display a message, an error number, and stop the program if the assertion condition is false.
+Display an error message, an error number, and stop the program if the assertion condition is false.

 ```sig
 control.assert(false, 0)
 ```

 You can insist that your program will stop at an assert block if a certain condition you check is false.
 An 'Assertion failed' message is shown.
-The error number in the assert is written to the serial port with a failure message.
+The error number in the assert is written to the serial port and the problems panel with a failure message.

 ## Parameters